CouncilofLorien/counciloflorien.github.io/docs/cards/A/assassin.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Men._ Three attacks (of one strike each) all against the same character.
 Attacker chooses defending character.
-One or two of these attacks may be canceled by tapping one character (not the defending character) in the defending character's company for each attack canceled.
+One or two of these attacks may be canceled by tapping one character (not the defending character) in the defender's company for each attack canceled.
+This may be done even after a strike is assigned.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 11/&ndash; 】</div>